infn-datacloud/webapp-rgw/README.md

 This project consists in web application to easily access file objects stored with Ceph Object Storage/RADOS Gateway, using the S3 protocol.
-Parallel to the webapp frontend, a backend service is shipped to provide a workaround for IAM access until the PIXE protocol will be fully supported.
+Parallel to the webapp frontend, a backend service is shipped to provide a workaround for IAM access until the PKCE protocol will be fully supported.

 The project is located [here](https://baltig.infn.it/infn-cloud/webapp-rgw/).